As technology evolves, so too does the circuitry behind it.

 Image 1: RF PCB Design

 The higher frequency of RF PCBs makes it more complicated in their creation and design.
 There are four factors to consider before developing a blueprint for designing an RF PCB.

 The first difference between RF and non-RF PCBs is the constants.
 Dielectric constants, for example, can be treated as a single value in non-RF applications.
 But because the frequency of an RF board is much higher, they should be treated as multiple values.

 2.2 Temperature control

 Due to the higher frequency used in RF PCB, temperatures within the board can fluctuate.
 If the materials used to create the board are not appropriately placed, these fluctuations can get out of hand.

 2.3 Adjacent spacing

 The most optimized RF PCBs contain four layers.
-Constructing a four-layer PCB means that individual components will need to be spaced together in a way where everything can work together correctly.
+Constructing a four-layer PCB means that individual components will need to be spaced together so that everything can work together correctly.

 2.4 Material selection

-It is creating a four-layer PCB that has consistent temperatures demands that you choose materials that will allow the least margin for error.
+It creates a four-layer PCB with consistent temperatures demands that you choose materials that will allow the least margin for error.
 Read ahead to discover exactly what these materials are and how to use them.

 3、Material Selection for RF PCBs